mharen/mharen.github.io/_posts/2006/2006-11-vote-like-your-democracy-depends-on-it.md

 ---
+layout: post
 date: '2006-11-07T09:06:00.000-05:00'
-description: ''
-published: true
-slug: 2006-11-vote-like-your-democracy-depends-on-it
 categories:
-- Around Town
+- around town
-- In the News
+- in the news
-- Technology
+- technology
-time_to_read: 5
 title: Vote Like Your Democracy Depends on it!
 ---